electr0sheep/electr0sheep.github.io/_posts/2017-08-21-blog-redesign.md

 is a checkbox without styling, which doesn't make any sense at all.
 Because my site loads quite fast, and because I think no CSS would ruin it, I don't think I'll follow Google's suggestion.

+I have to admit, I am *massively* pleased with the results!